 Consultation fees are essentially fees charged that have nothing to do with the actual booking itself.
 Consultation fees can include itinerary-building, research, talking clients through their decision making—you name it.
-Within this category of fees, there is tremendous flexibility in terms of charging and agents can get really tailor consultation fees according to what makes the most sense for their business model.
+Within this category of fees, there is tremendous flexibility in terms of charging and agents can tailor consultation fees according to what makes the most sense for their business model.

 At only 9.5%, far fewer hosted agents reported charging a consultation fee compared to air and non-air service fees:

 Flat fees were the most commonly-reported consultation fee, with a range from $20-$350.
 The most common flat fee charge among hosted agents was $50-$100: